“What is an allowable expense?” plus other top FAQs answered 👇

 Allowable expenses are essential business costs that are not taxable.
 Allowable expenses aren’t considered part of a company’s taxable profits, so you don’t pay tax on these expenses.
 These are expenses that were incurred exclusively and wholly in running your business.

 For example, a musician has earned £15,000 for gigs this tax year.
-They spend £3,000 on allowable expenses like travel, accommodation when staying away for gigs and the Encore Service Fee.
+They spend £3,000 on allowable expenses like travel, accommodation when staying away for gigs and guitar cables.
 They only pay tax on the remaining £12,000.

 Most small businesses can claim tax relief on allowable expenses, but there are exceptions.
 If a company benefits from the £1,000 tax-free ‘trading allowance’, they can’t claim additional allowable expenses.
 Also, limited companies have specific rules for allowable expenses.